mcxiaoke/awesome-kotlin/README.md

 - [Modern Web Development with Kotlin](https://leanpub.com/modern-web-development-with-kotlin) - Modern Web Development with Kotlin is a book by Denis Kalinin about Web development with Kotlin.
 - [Fundamental Kotlin](http://www.fundamental-kotlin.com/) - Fundamental Kotlin is a book focused on Kotlin programming language and its comparison to Java.
 - [Effective Kotlin](https://leanpub.com/effectivekotlin/) - Effective Kotlin summarizes the best practices and experiences of the Kotlin community, together with a deep explanation of some lesser-known Kotlin functionalities.
 All of the best practices are presented as simple rules with detailed explanations.
+- [Kotlin Blueprints](https://www.packtpub.com/application-development/kotlin-blueprints) - a practical guide to help build industry grade web applications (Spring Boot, JavaScript, Node.js), Android, Desktop application using TornadoFX.
+It also includes building an application with Kotlin Native.
+It shows how to leverage features of Kotlin in the respective technologies.
+This book is for developers who already know Kotlin and want to build something using Kotlin for Web/Android/Desktop/Native

 ## Tools